-07 USING THE SILENCE FEATURES
+07 USING THE SILENCE FEATURES ▲ WARNING!

-A WARNING!
 The Silence Feature does not disable the unit-it makes it temporarily less sensitive to smoke.
-For your safety, if smoke around the unit is dense enough to suggest a potentially dangerous situation ne unit will stay in Alarm or may re-Alarm quickly.
+For your safety, if smoke around the unit is dense enough to suggest a potentially dangerous situation, the unit will stay in Alarm or may re-Alarm quickly.
 If you do not know the source of the smoke, do not assume it is an unwanted Alarm.
 Not responding to an Alarm can result in property loss, injury, or death.
-If the unit will not silence and no heavy smoke is present, or if it stays in silence mod continuously, it should be replaced immediately.
-Never remove the batteries to quiet an unwanted Alarm, Removing the batteries disables the Alarm and removes your protection this Smoke/CO Alarm by pressing the Test/Silence button on the Alarm cover.
-Activate the Alarm test, reset or silence function by use of a finger or thumb.
-Use of any other can silence the End of Life warning "chirp" by pressing the Test/Silence button.
-The horn will chirp, acknowledging that the End of Life Silence Feature has been activated.
+If the unit will not silence and no heavy smoke is present, or if it stays in silence mode problem.
+Do not use the Silence Feature in emergency situations.
+It will not correct a CO problem or extinguish a fire.
+The Silence Feature can temporarily quiet an unwanted Alarm for several minutes.
+You can silence this Smoke/CO Alarm by pressing the Test/Silence button on the Alarm cover.